50 Cent Trolls Paris Jackson Over Her Father’s Abuse Allegations, Asks Her How The ‘Little Boys Butts Feel’

 Despite the backlash from fans, Paris has chosen to avoid commenting on the accusations against her father.
 USA Today reported that she claims there’s nothing she can say that hasn’t already been said and highlights the role of her cousin Taj, who she suggests has taken it upon himself to defend her late father.

-But behind the scenes, Paris is fighting for her father.
+But behind the scenes, Paris is fighting.
 Complex reports that she is working with Prince and Prince Michael Jackson II to sue Robson and Safechuck for slander, fraud, emotional distress, and misrepresentation.
 A source close to the family claims that the lawsuit isn’t motivated by money, and all earnings from the case will go to charitable organizations.